Skip to main content

 When to see your GP

-You should see your GP if you have any of the symptoms listed above or notice any changes in the usual appearance of your vulva.
+You should see your GP if you have any symptoms, or notice any changes in the usual appearance of your vulva.

 While it's unlikely to be the result of cancer, these changes should be investigated.